diademiemi/Panoply/README.md

 ```
 </p></details>

 For every text field, placeholders can be used.
-These placeholders can be defined earlier in the config at HOME_ASSISTANT_STATE_PLACEHOLDERS and COMMAND_PLACEHOLDERS.
+These placeholders can be defined earlier in the config at `HOME_ASSISTANT_STATE_PLACEHOLDERS` and `COMMAND_PLACEHOLDERS`.
 When you type the placeholder surrounded by percentage signs, these will be replaced with the last value retrieved from the command/entity configured.
 There are also color placeholders which are retrieved from Home Assistant entities.
 These take the entity's `rgb_color` field and use them as the colour.
-These can be used by defining them in HOME_ASSISTANT_COLORS and then using the colors name instead of the colour tuple.
+These can be used by defining them in `HOME_ASSISTANT_COLORS` and then using the colors name instead of the colour tuple.

 ## Example / My Config